Oneflow-Inc/oneflow-documentation/en/docs/basics/06_optimization.md

 In summary, a complete iteration in the training includes the following steps:

 1. The model calculates the predicted value based on the input and parameters (`y_pred`)
-2. Calculate loss,which is the error between the predicted value and the label
+2. Calculate loss, which is the error between the predicted value and the label
-3. calculate the gradient of loss to parameter
+3. Calculate the gradient of loss to parameter
-4. Update parameter
+4. Update parameter(s)

 1 and 2 are forward propagation process; 3 and 4 are back propagation process.

 ## Hyperparameters

-Hyperparameters are parameters related to model training settings, which can affect the efficiency and results of model training.As in the above code `ITER_COUNT`,`LR` are super parameters.
+Hyperparameters are parameters related to model training settings, which can affect the efficiency and results of model training.As in the above code `ITER_COUNT`,`LR` are hyperparameters.

 ## Using the optimizer class in `oneflow.optim`

 Using the optimizer class in `oneflow.optim` for back propagation will be more concise.
-Next, we show how to use it.

 First, prepare the data and model.
-The convenience of using Module is that you can place the super parameters in Module for management.
+The convenience of using Module is that you can place the hyperparameters in Module for management.

 ```python
 import oneflow as flow